Chiangrai United F.C.: Domestic double (2018)

-2019 – League 1 title
+Thai League 1 champions (2019)

-Chiangrai defeated the 2018 Myanmar National League champions Yangon United 3–1 in a qualifying preliminary round 2 and drew the 2018 J1 League runners-up Sanfrecce Hiroshima in a qualifying play-offs round for the AFC Champions League group stages; the match finished 0–0 after extra time, with Chiangrai losing the penalty shoot-out 4–3 at Hiroshima Big Arch.
+Chiangrai United than qualified to the 2019 AFC Champions League qualification phase where they face against Myanmar club Yangon United winning them 3–1 in a qualifying preliminary round 2 advancing to the next round facing against Japanese club Sanfrecce Hiroshima in a qualifying play-offs round for the AFC Champions League group stages; the match finished 0–0 after extra time, with Chiangrai United narrowly losing the penalty shoot-out 4–3 at the Hiroshima Big Arch.

-In October 2019, after the announcement of the appointment of Ailton dos Santos Silva as the new head coach, The Beetles won the Thai League 1 for the first time.
+In October 2019, after the announcement of the appointment of Brazilian Ailton Silva as the new head coach, Chiangrai United went on to win the Thai League 1 for the first time.
 Chiangrai United and Buriram United ended up with identical 58 points from 30 matches.
-However, they were declared the winners of the league on the basis of a better head-to-head record, Chiangrai held Buriram to a goalless draw away in the first leg in April then thrashed the northeastern giants 4 to nothing at home in July, Chiangrai United is the third to win the top flight after Buriram and Muangthong since the country's premier tournament was revamped in 2009.
+However, they were declared the winners of the league on the basis of a better head-to-head record, Chiangrai United held Buriram to a goalless draw away in the first leg in April 2019 then thrashed the Thai giants 4–0 at home in July 2019, Chiangrai United is the third club to win the top flight after Buriram United and Muangthong United since the country's top flight league was revamped in 2009.
 The side is commented to fare well in most big games, with compactness and discipline springing surprises.
 Instead of being burdened with keeping possession, they stifled opponents with a rehearsed repertoire of both defensive and pressing moves, topped off with lethal counter-attacks.

+AFC Champions League debut (2020)

+With Chiangrai United winning the 2019 Thai League 1 title, the club gains automatic slot into the 2019 AFC Champions League thus being drawn in Group E alongside Australian club Melbourne Victory, Chinese club Beijing Guoan and Korean club FC Seoul.
+Chiangrai United makes it debut in the tournament losing to Melbourne Victory 1–0 on 11 February 2020 at the AAMI Park.
+The club than recorded their first win on 27 November 2020 with Bill scoring a brace to defeat FC Seoul 2–1 at home.
+Chiangrai United than bowed out from the tournament after ending at the bottom of the group stage with 5 points.

+Chiangrai United than qualified to the 2021 AFC Champions League where they were drawn in group H in a centralised venue in Tashkent, Uzbekistan alongside Japanese club Gamba Osaka, Korean club Jeonbuk Hyundai Motors and Singaporean club Tampines Rovers.
+Chiangrai United went on to have their highest ever finished in the club AFC tournament history with 8 points but it wasn't enough thus the club was knockout from the group stage.